p-connor/plasma-drawer/README.md

 Right click the widget icon, then select "Edit Applications."
 Then rearrange or adjust as desired.
 The applications in the grid will be arranged left to right, top to bottom.

+**To add an app to the "root" page, drag or copy it out of any folder in the "Edit Applications" menu.**

-#### Customizing Search Runners
+#### Customizing Search Plugins

 Right click the icon widget, then select "Configure Plasma Drawer."
-Then click "Configure Enabled Search Plugins."
+Then click the "Search Plugins" tab on the left.
+Enable and re-arrange the plugins according to personal preference.
+Matches for plugins higher in the list will be prioritized.

 #### Customizing System Actions